 Typically, reviewers will annotate discards as individual catch entries to account for the exact time the animal was identified and discarded during fishing operations.
-In addition to subsampling, there are five circumstances when a reviewer can group multiple discards of one species classification into a single catch entry (COUNT >1).
+In addition to sub-sampling, there are five circumstances when a reviewer can group multiple discards of one species classification into a single catch entry (COUNT >1).
 The following scenarios are common examples of when a reviewer will quantify multiple discards as a single species catch entry:

-- Any time a container of fish is discarded in one action, a single catch entry that represents identified species will be submitted with a total count entered in the COUNT field.
+- 1. Any time a container of fish is discarded in one action, a single catch entry that represents identified species will be submitted with a total count entered in the COUNT field.
 Discarded catch dumped from the container that cannot be classified to a regulated species will be counted and recorded as FISH, NK.
 Groundfish species that are identified should have a total count and a visually estimated weight assigned to each species catch entry. - 2.
-During a Slipped/Tripped Bag event, lost or released catch can be apportioned into single catch entries by species or FISH, NK if unidentifiable at < 30 second intervals (for the duration of the event).
-The reviewer is permitted to group groundfish species into single catch entries if they are deemed NOT BROUGHT ONBOARD.
-The reviewer will include the total quantity observed and record an estimated weight for groundfish that are identified to species.
-Groundfish that land on deck before going overboard during this event should be recorded as individual catch entries with a disposition code of (099). - 3.
-During confirmed sub-sampling on longline trips, the species selected for sub-sampling that are discarded outside the measuring period (i.e. unhooked at the rail) can be entered as a single catch entry at the end of the haul. - 4.
+During confirmed sub-sampling on longline trips, the species selected for sub-sampling that are discarded outside the measuring period (i.e. unhooked at the rail) can be entered as a single catch entry at the end of the haul. - 3.
 Hake that are discarded without measuring during catch sorting (i.e. discarded down the conveyor or tossed out of the checker-pen) can be entered as a single catch entry.
-There may be Crew Specific Event(s) applied if VMP protocols are not followed (ex: if <20 hake are discarded on a haul, or if no attempt to retain and measure hake is made on a haul, a Crew Specific Event- Improper Fish Handling would be applied, if >20 hake are discarded but <20 were measured a Crew Specific Event- Improper Sub-Sample would be applied). - 5.
-Unknown Kept or Discarded: Fish that land on deck or fall off sorting tables/conveyors and are not recovered or picked up by crew cannot be confidently tracked.
-If multiples of the same species are observed landing on deck and cannot be tracked a reviewer can assign disposition code 900 to catch entries with a quantity > 1. - 6.
+There may be Crew Specific Event(s) applied if VMP protocols are not followed (ex: if <20 hake are discarded on a haul, or if no attempt to retain and measure hake is made on a haul, a Crew Specific Event- Improper Fish Handling would be applied, if >20 hake are discarded but <20 were measured a Crew Specific Event- Improper Sub-Sample would be applied). - 4.
+UNKNOWN KEPT OR DISCARDED: Fish that land on deck or fall off sorting tables/conveyors and are not recovered or picked up by crew cannot be confidently tracked.
+If multiples of the same species are observed landing on deck and cannot be tracked a reviewer can assign disposition code 900 to catch entries with a quantity > 1. - 5.
 For trawl gear if multiple fish are washed overboard immediately following the end of the haul a single entry can be made.
 If multiple species are observed, a separate entry for each should be created with a tally count and estimated weight when applicable at the approximate end of the event.